-The term 'Swing Trading' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Swing Trading' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Swing trading refers to a wide range of shorter time frame trading strategies used in the stock market.
 Once a purview of only wealthy or professional full time traders this form of trading has become far more broad-based and accessible to regular investors.
 This is thanks to the vast proliferation over the past few years of the Internet revolution, an explosion in information and charting capabilities, and a range of affordable, efficient and fast online trading platforms.

 Those who practice swing trading try to realize gains in a financial instrument such as stocks by holding them for from only overnight to even several weeks.
 The majority of swing traders will employ a technical analysis to consider various stocks that might offer shorter term momentum in price.
 It is possible that such traders will also use intrinsic fundamental analysis of the stocks alongside their analysis of patterns and trends in the price.

 Because swing trading requires speed and availability to execute these types of trades, the majority of those traders or investors who utilize it are day traders or those who work from home.
 The institutional traders work with enormous sizes which prohibit them from quietly entering and exiting stock trades.
 It is the individual lone-wolf trader who can take advantage of these shorter-term movements in the prices of stocks.
 They have the advantage of not having to go head to head against the large investors of the trading business.